honlinchen/Autoware/README.md

 # Autoware

+      this is not focked from the office,but the   readme.md is more useful than the office

 Open-source software for urban autonomous driving, maintained by [Tier IV](http://www.tier4.jp).
 The following functions are supported:

 - 3D Localization